nalanulusoy/TargetApp/README.md

 <img width="695" alt="Screen Shot 2019-12-05 at 17 26 05" src="https://user-images.githubusercontent.com/6108274/70243846-72f4f700-1784-11ea-93b0-06a6c0c84abe.png">

-  I created two values folder for this project.Each folder inside color,themes dimens and style xml file.
+I created two values folder for this project.
-   Android 10 settings selected dark theme automatic night mode supported.
+Each folder inside color themes dimens and style XML file. it can obtain the dark theme on Android 10  which supported night mode supported.
-  Besides, it can changes inside application settings dark theme.
+Besides, it can change inside application settings dark theme.